qb411/RyzenWin2016/README.md

 Used the above path with Device Manager to discover drivers for all unidentified hardware in device manager.
 PCI drivers appear to have resolved all initial BSOD issues that were experienced.

+### 2018/12/28 - Update 3
+So far the major BSOD's have been gone since updating the PCI drivers in Update 2.
+In addition I've now loaded the appropriate Nvidia Drivers for the Zotac 750 GPU) and added the Intel X520-T2 dual port NIC.
+This has now proved perfectly functional and the dual port NIC was immediately recognized.
+I've also been able to migrate the VM's in Hyper-V through creating new VM configs.
+It turns out that the old VM's were built on Intel and the configs will not work with a AMD system.
+However to expedite recovery, just create a new VM and point to the old VHD.
+Once created it will bring up without issue.

+So far I cannot use alot of the specific Ryzen software to provide oversight/view on the hardware state.
+So far I'm not worried as this is a fairly low-utilization system right now.
+However the overall unawareness of the hardware is a problem.
+However it is a good point to be aware.
+Nvidia drivers loaded without issue, and have been stable again since the PCI drivers were loaded.